muhammad-zakir/payon-stories-unofficial-calculator/readme.md

 ## Objective

-- Change every javascript file to a typescript file
+- Change every javascript file to a typescript file (got a branch with some progress but it is hard)
 - Add typing
 - Make the code readable
 - Add enums and populate them on the code to get a better understanding (race: 0 is Race.Formless)